 This free module is a time saver, as students do not have to attend a lecture, therefore cutting out the commute to university everyday in order to attend a class they wouldn't have paid attention to anyway.
 Let's be honest, how many of you pay attention to the whole lecture when you're sat in a theatre with hundreds of people talking while the lecture is given?
 Students are on their phones or laptops doing something else.
 Online classes can be a great way to save money and travelling time, and students can focus more on the lesson.

 The Internet is the future of education.
 Not

 However, many students clearly do not take the classes seriously, with only a few students succeeding in completing it.
 According to educational researcher Katy Jordan "MOOCs have generated 50,000 enrollments on average, with the typical completion rate hovering below 10".
 As the course does not require attendance, many students seem to take it for granted and fail to complete it.
 But the MOOCs won't improve if students do not finish it, as they won't make profit since students pay for a fee to get a degree as well as a placement.

 I think that students need to be in the actual classroom environment in order to complete and pass a module.
 Even if the internet has all the information, lecturers have a passion for the subject they teach and you can learn more from them.
 The internet is just like books, they are additional tools that can provide extra knowledge on a subject.

-> Teachers are there to respond to students' questions and spend more time building their courses.
+Teachers are there to respond to students' questions and spend more time building their courses.
 They can also update it weekly.
 Interactions between students and teachers are important because you can learn from them.
 This is the reason why students pay so much on university fees- lecturers provide quality teaching.
-Students learn theories that will prove them valuable for a job.
+Students learn theories that will prove valuable for a job.

-> The future of education remains uncertain, but I don't think that free online classes will replace the traditional ones.
+The future of education remains uncertain, but I don't think that free online classes will replace the traditional ones.
 My belief is that traditional education systems will change to adapt to the web improvements.